pnsaevik/fscacher/README.md

   * Any varname preceeded by an exclamation mark `!` is deserialized by `simplemake` before being passed to the function (see options).
   * Any varname enclosed by square brackets `[]` is assumed to be a *jobarray* file.
-In this case, `simplemake` executes the command repeatedly with arguments given by the jobarray file (see options).
+In this case, `simplemake` executes the command repeatedly with arguments given by the lines in the jobarray file, and returns a summary file containing the file names of the serialized results, one file name per line.

 `modifier_list` is an optional comma-separated list of keywords which indicates how the function call should be interpreted.
 A list of possible modifiers is